Seers (SEER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Seers Historical Price

-According to the latest data gathered on Seers live price page, the current price of Seers is 0.060619USD.
-The circulating supply of Seers(SEER) is 34.00M SEER , giving it a market capitalization of $2.06M.
+According to the latest data gathered on Seers live price page, the current price of Seers is 0.050034USD.
+The circulating supply of Seers(SEER) is 34.00M SEER , giving it a market capitalization of $1.70M.

 The Seers Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SEER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.